zrwang/zrwang.github.io/_posts/2017-02-22-make-elegant-presentation-slides-using-latex-beamer.md

 touch main.tex
 ```

 In this example project, we create a folder `example` with two sub-folders `pdf` and `bib` in it. `pdf` contains all the figures you are including in the slides (we use pdf format for all the figures), and `bib` stores bibliography related files.
-Put the logo figures in the `pdf` sub-folder.
-You should have a similar file tree as follows.
+The main source file `main.tex` is created in the root directory.
+Put the logo figures in the `pdf` sub-folder, and you should have a similar file tree as follows.

 ```bash
 example/